Trinity Church in Menlo Park: An Episcopal Community

 An Open Spirit

-To have “an open spirit” means that we invite all sorts and conditions of women, men and children to be a part of our community, and we welcome all manner of different ideas and points of view.
+To have “an open spirit” means that we invite all people to be a part of our community, and we welcome all manner of different ideas and points of view.
 Wherever you are on your journey, you are welcome here.
 Your questions are welcome, your doubts are welcome.
 We aren’t any different from you: we are on a journey to understand our relationship to God, to ourselves, to one another and to the world.
 We don’t have it all figured out.
 At Trinity, belonging, praying and worshiping together come first.
 Through being in community and dedicating ourselves to spiritual practice, we will come to a deeper understanding of who God is for us in this time and place.
 Jesus invited all people to gather at the table with him, and especially those who knew they didn’t have all the answers.
 So, whoever you are, you are welcome here.